-Alto has no earnings or dividend record and is unlikely to pay any dividends in the foreseeable future as it intends to employ available funds for mineral exploration and development.
-Any future determination to pay dividends will be at the discretion of the Board of Directors of Alto and will depend on Alto's financial condition, results of operations, capital requirements and such other factors as the Board of Directors of Alto deem relevant.
+The Company has no earnings or dividend record and is unlikely to pay any dividends in the foreseeable future as it intends to employ available funds for mineral exploration and development.
+Any future determination to pay dividends will be at the discretion of the Board of Directors of the Company and will depend on the Company's financial condition, results of operations, capital requirements and such other factors as the Board of Directors of Alto deem relevant.